-Admission for graduate students are handled directly by graduate-level degree programs within the college.
-Visit our academic departments and the other resources provided on this page to learn more about taking your engineering degree to the next level.
+Admission for graduate students is handled directly by graduate-level degree programs within the college.
+Find information about academic departments and other resources provided on this page to learn more about taking your engineering degree to the next level.

-In addition, check out this boston.com blog post, "Should you go to grad school?
-Yes, if ... ," written by alumnus Soren Harrison, who earned his master's degree in nuclear engineering and engineering physics in 2005 and his PhD in the same discipline in 2008.
+Read this boston.com blog post, “Should you go to grad school?
+Yes, if ... ” by alumnus Soren Harrison, who earned his master's degree in nuclear engineering and engineering physics in 2005 and his PhD in the same discipline in 2008.